unadlib/fronts/README.md

 - **CSS isolation** - Optional CSS isolation solution.
 - **Lifecycle** - Fronts provide concise lifecycle for Fronts app entry.
 - **Web Components & iFrame** - Support for multiple frontend runtime containers.
-- **Multiple patterns** - Simple switching between `micro frontends` mode and `non-micro-frontends` mode.
+- **Multiple patterns** - It supports simple switching between build mode `micro-frontends` and `non-micro-frontends`.
 - **Monorepo & TypeScript** - Friendly support for Monorepo and TypeScript, which are mutually appropriate technology stack.
-- **Version control** - It is used for efficient and dynamic delivery applications such as canary release.
+- **Version control** - It's used for efficient and dynamic delivery apps such as canary release.
-- **Zero hijacking** - Fronts did not do any hijacking, maintaining originality and possible loss of performance and security.
+- **Zero hijacking** - Fronts didn't do any hijacking, maintaining originality and possible loss of performance and security.

 ## Getting Started